HE-SNR: Uncovering Latent Logic via Entropy for Guiding Mid-Training on SWE-bench: Main Results

 \subsection{The Entropy Cost of SFT: A Source of Alignment Tax}

-Our previous analysis established that prediction accuracy on tokens of High-Entropy Decision Set is strongly correlated with downstream capabilities.
-While SFT successfully instills fixed patterns and reduces global PPL (Figure~\ref{fig:sft_ppl}), this alignment comes at a cost.
-Figures~\ref{fig:sft_he_ppl} and \ref{fig:sft_he_snr} reveal that within the set $\mathcal{H}$, the subset most predictive of SWE success, both HE-PPL and HE-SNR degrade post-SFT.
-This phenomenon aligns precisely with the concept of the ``Alignment Tax'': to acquire specific stylistic patterns during SFT, the model sacrifices prediction accuracy on critical high-entropy tokens, thereby impairing its reasoning capability in complex prediction scenarios.
-Our findings indicate that the Alignment Tax manifests primarily in the High-Entropy Decision set, offering a novel perspective and methodology for mitigating this trade-off in future alignment strategies.
+Our previous analysis established that prediction accuracy on tokens within the High-Entropy Decision Set is strongly correlated with downstream capabilities.
+While SFT successfully instills fixed patterns and reduces global PPL (Figure~\ref{fig:sft_ppl}), this alignment appears to come at a cost.
+Figures~\ref{fig:sft_he_ppl} and \ref{fig:sft_he_snr} reveal that within the set $\mathcal{H}$ (the subset most predictive of SWE success), both HE-PPL and HE-SNR degrade post-SFT.
+This phenomenon offers a potential explanation for the ``Alignment Tax'' in agentic tasks: to acquire specific stylistic patterns during SFT, the model may sacrifice prediction accuracy on critical high-entropy tokens, potentially impairing its reasoning capability in complex prediction scenarios.
+Our findings suggest that the Alignment Tax manifests prominently in the High-Entropy Decision set, offering a novel perspective for understanding and mitigating this trade-off in future alignment strategies.